FrostedEntropy/OhSoPlugged/README.md

 4. Launch Oh So Hero!, then close the game.
 This will cause BepInEx to generate the files that it needs to interact with the game.
 5. Download the [latest release](https://github.com/FrostedEntropy/OhSoPlugged/releases) for this plugin.
 6. Place all the files in the \Oh So Hero!\BepInEx\plugins\ folder.
-7. Launch Initface Central and Start the server.
+7. Launch Intiface Central and Start the server.
 8. Make sure that your toys are connected.
     - Under the Devices tab, click Start Scanning to scan for your toys.
 9. Launch Oh So Hero!